lukekwon98/2D-Ball-Collisions-in-Elastic-Space/README.md

 Solved the problem with too many variables using vector projection techniques

-More information explained in the .pdf file
+For more information, please refer to the PDF file above